Eliciting reference measures of law-invariant functionals: Value-at-Risk

 The second step of our approach recursively constructs a new set function on the basis of the original VaR-capacity.
-The construction procedure distinguishes two cases.
-Which case to follow is revealed by the test in Lemma~\ref{lem:test}.
+The construction procedure distinguishes two cases, and the test in Lemma~\ref{lem:test} determines which case to follow.